telerik/winforms-docs/gridview/selection/basic-selection.md

 {{endregion}}

 ## Events

 There are two events relevant to the selection in the gridview: SelectionChanged, CurrentCellChanged.
 The sequence of the is as follows – the CurrentCellChanged is fired first and after that the SelectionChangedEvent event fires.

 ## CurrentRow/CurrentCell

 Once an item is selected, it automatically becomes current (when basic selection is used).
 This means that if you select the first row (cell) of RadGridView, its IsCurrent property will be automatically set to true and CurrentRow (CurrentCell) property of RadGridView will hold an instance of this row (respectively cell).
 The following example demonstrates how to access the CurrentRow and CurrentCell properties and additionally the IsCurrent property of a row or a cell:
-          #_[C#]_

 {{source=..\SamplesCS\GridView\Selection\Selection1.cs region=currentRowCell}}
 {{source=..\SamplesVB\GridView\Selection\Selection1.vb region=currentRowCell}}